HibernatingBunny067/ClassicalMachineLearning-ISL/README.md

-# 🗂️ An Introduction to Statistical Learning
+# 🗂️ An Introduction to Statistical Learning - ISL
 - Documenting everything learned from this book
 - Notes, Excercises and Projects everything will be uploaded here